Incenteev/ParameterHandler/README.md

 # Managing your ignored parameters with Composer

 This tool allows you to manage your ignored parameters when running a composer install or update.
-It wokrs when storing the parameters in a Yaml file under a ``parameters`` key.
+It works when storing the parameters in a Yaml file under a ``parameters`` key.

 ## Usage